My

 Target Earth: The Search for Rogue Asteroids and Doomsday Comets that Threaten Our Planet by Duncan Steel and Reader's Digest

-Target is packed with intriguing info: About 40,000 tons of dust and meteors hit earth every year.
+Target Earth is packed with intriguing info: About 40,000 tons of dust and meteors hit earth every year.
 Almost all are so small that the atmosphere prevents them from doing damage.
 The moon may have originated from a planet the size of Mars smashing into Earth over four billion years ago.

 Calculations suggest that about once in 100,000 to 500,000 years an asteroid a half-mile across strikes the earth.
-If an asteroid with a one-mile diameter hit the earth traveling at a speed of 12 miles per second, the energy of the explosion would equal 240,000 megatons of TNT, about 20 million times the energy of the Hiroshima explosion.
+If an asteroid with a one-mile diameter hit the earth traveling at 12 miles per second, the energy of the explosion would equal 240,000 megatons of TNT, about 20 million times the energy of the Hiroshima explosion.